 Something else to be aware of is that benefits are not always laid out clearly by the credit provider.
 The benefits available to AU cardholders may not be fully explained in the benefits guide or card T&C’s, and it’s best to contact your card provider and clarify the cost and exactly what’s included before you add an AU to your card.

 For carryover perks, it’s hard to go past the Amex Platinum and Business Platinum Card, even with the higher than average annual fees.
-With the exception of the travel and Uber credits, AU’s gain access to the full suite of Platinum perks including Centurion Lounge and Delta Sky Club access, a full Priority Pass membership, a Global Entry/TSA fee credit for each card, elite status benefits across multiple programs including Hilton and Marriott/SPG, and free Boingo Wi-Fi access.
+With the exception of the travel and Uber credits, AU’s gain access to the full suite of Platinum perks including Centurion Lounge and Delta Sky Club access, a full Priority Pass membership, a Global Entry/TSA fee credit for each card, elite status benefits across multiple programs including Hilton and Marriott (Enrollment is required for select Amex benefits.).
 What’s your favorite perk for AU cardholders?
 Let us know in the comments below.